-119. The Defendant Retailers' supply of the Fake Glucosamine Sulfate Supplements to Class Members were "transactions involving goods or services" within the meaning of s.
+The Defendants' supply of the Fake Glucosamine Sulfate Supplements to Class Members were "transactions involving goods or services" within the meaning of s.
 5 and s.
 2 of the Saskatchewan Consumer Protection and Business Practices Act.

-- 120. By selling the Fake Glucosamine Sulfate Supplements with the false or misleading representations on the product label that the supplements contained glucosamine sulfate when it did not, the Defendant Retailers engaged in an unfair practice within the meaning of s.
+By manufacturing, distributing, advertising and selling the Fake Glucosamine Sulfate Supplements with the false or misleading representations on the product label that the supplements contained glucosamine sulfate when it did not, the Defendants engaged in an unfair practice within the meaning of s.
 6 and s.
-7(a) of the Saskatchewan Consumer Protection and Business Practices Act. - 121.
+7(a) of the Saskatchewan Consumer Protection and Business Practices Act.

 The Class Members are entitled to restitution of the purchase price they paid or, in the alternative, damages in the amount of the purchase price they paid, pursuant to s.
 93(1) of the Saskatchewan Consumer Protection and Business Practices Act.